 See individual color-coded program plan packets to learn about each concentration in more detail.
 All of the concentrations “double dip” in various ways with other program requirements.
 Here are a few concentration-specific tips:

 In order to apply to the IEC program, candidates listed as IECW must complete FSA 212 with C or above, have a minimum overall GPA of 2.80 and otherwise be in good standing.
 At the close of FSA 212, all eligible IEC candidates are provided applications to the program.
 The application packet includes a “Change of Major” form on which you request a change from IECW to IEC.
 A concentration is also added to the program on the same form, if it had not been added previously.
 Once this paperwork is processed, the “W” is dropped.
 If a candidate has not met all requirements (for example, if you do not meet the GPA requirement), you can apply later, once all requirements have been met.
-If you think your major should have changed from IECW to IEC and has not, please let your advisor, the Department Chair or Department Secretary know.
+If you think your major should have changed from IECW to IEC and has not, please let your advisor, the Department Chair or Department Administrative Assistant know.

 Studying abroad has phenomenal benefits!
 SUNY Cortland offers several opportunities to study abroad in numerous countries all year round.
 Want to study abroad in a specific country but Cortland does not have a program for it?
-Not a problem!
+Not a problem.
 Thanks to the SUNY system, you have access to ANY study abroad program at ANY SUNY School.
-To get started you must attend a Study Abroad 101 information session held every Wednesday from 4:30-5:30 p.m. and every Friday from 3 to 4 p.m. in Old Main, Room 220.
+To get started you must attend a Study Abroad 101 information session held every Wednesday from 4:30 to 5:30 p.m. and every Friday from 3 to 4 p.m. in Old Main, Room 220.
 Please note that because of the strict program process, there are specific courses that must be taken at specific times within our major, specifically your block semester courses.
 Therefore, it is recommended that when studying abroad, you take courses that fulfill GEs or concentration credits.
 Remember, you can also study abroad over the winter or summer as well.
 For more information, visit the Study Abroad website.

 Are you ready for the block semesters?
 To enter Block I, a candidate should be in good academic standing, have no incompletes, have completed FSA 103, 212 and 340 with grades of C or above, and have an overall Cortland GPA of 2.8.
 Ideally, you should also have completed at least two-thirds of the course work in your concentration (21 credit hours), as this is required for student teaching.
 If you have not, a summer or winter coursework in the concentration may be required.